9 Ways to Model Task Initiation

 Posted In Teaching On May 2, 2023

 Task Initiation is an executive function that describes the ability to get started on projects, assignments, and tasks without procrastinating.
 Students who struggle with task initiation are often seen as lazy or unmotivated, but many times they are just stuck without a clear understanding of how to tackle even seemingly small tasks.
-They also have a difficult time coming up with ideas or solutions to problems, and these struggles can make it impossible for them to stay caught up with their classmates or complete their work.
-You can show students ways to break down large tasks, brainstorm ideas, get started, and stay on task by modeling the following behaviors:
+These students have a difficult time coming up with ideas or solutions to problems, making it nearly impossible for them to stay caught up with their classmates and complete their work.
+You can model task initiation skills for students by breaking down large tasks, brainstorming ideas, initiating tasks, and staying on track while working.

 - Show students how to use a checklist to help identify and initiate tasks during a large assignment or project.